How to Reduce Employee Turnover: how to reduce employee turnover strategies

 Setting the Guardrails for Success in Distributed IT Teams

 A successful flexible work policy for IT isn't about where work gets done; it's about how it gets done.
-It necessitates a deliberate investment in communication strategies, enabling technology, and fostering a culture of trust and accountability.
+It necessitates a deliberate investment in communication strategies, enabling technology, and a culture of trust and accountability.

 Maintaining a Strong Culture from a Distance for IT Teams

-1. Schedule Virtual Social Time: Integrate regular, non-work-related events into the calendar.
-Virtual coffee breaks, online trivia, or even group gaming sessions (common in tech) might feel slightly forced initially, but they are crucial for nurturing the personal relationships that make work enjoyable and build camaraderie.
+1. Schedule Virtual Social Time: Integrate regular, non-work events into the calendar.
+Virtual coffee breaks, online trivia, or group gaming sessions—which are popular in tech circles—might feel slightly forced at first.
+However, they are vital for building the personal relationships that make work enjoyable.
+These interactions create the camaraderie needed when the team has to handle a high-pressure system outage.

 Got Questions About Employee Retention?
 We've Got Answers